Tribler/gumby/README.md

-gumby
+Gumby
 =====

-Experiment runner framework for Dispersy and Tribler
+Experiment runner framework for Dispersy and Tribler.

 ## How to use it ##

-Simply call gumby/run.py passing your config file's path as argument.
+After setting up the workspace (see below), simply call gumby/run.py passing your config file's path as argument.

 Example: